Aahil13/JAW-DROPPING-FUNDAMENTALS-OF-THE-this-KEYWORD-IN-JAVASCRIPT./README.md

-# this-Keyword
+# JAW-DROPPING FUNDAMENTALS OF THE `this` KEYWORD IN JAVASCRIPT.
-This repository holds all the code samples for my this keyword article.
+This repository holds all the code samples for the article: **JAW-DROPPING FUNDAMENTALS OF THE 'this' KEYWORD IN JAVASCRIPT.**.

 # How to Use
 Every comment in the script.js file is a heading indicating the beginning a particular code sample.